Learning Stable Classifiers by Transferring Unstable Features: Experimental setup

 \subsection{Datasets and settings}

-We evaluate our approach on both image classification and text classification.
-We start with controlled experiments on MNIST~\cite{lecun1998gradient} and BeerReview~\cite{mcauley2012learning}, where we inject spurious features into the input.
-We then consider a practical setting on ASK2ME~\cite{doi:10.1200/CCI.19.00042} and Waterbird~\cite{sagawa2019distributionally}, where the spurious feature corresponds to an attribute of the input and is unknown to the model.
+\paragraph{Synthetic environments} We start with controlled experiments where environments are created based on the spurious correlation.
+We consider four datasets: MNIST~\citep{lecun1998gradient}, BeerReview~\citep{mcauley2012learning}, ASK2ME~\citep{doi:10.1200/CCI.19.00042} and Waterbird~\citep{sagawa2019distributionally}.
+In MNIST and BeerReview, we inject spurious feature to the input (background color for MNIST and pseudo token for BeerReview).
+In ASK2ME and Waterbird, spurious feature corresponds to an attribute of the input (\texttt{breast\_cancer} for ASK2ME and \texttt{background} for Waterbird).

 For each dataset, we consider multiple tasks and study the transfer between these tasks.
 Specifically, for each task, we split its data into four environments: $E_1^{\text{train}}, E_2^{\text{train}}, E^{\text{val}}, E^{\text{test}}$, where spurious correlations vary across the two training environments $E_1^{\text{train}}, E_2^{\text{train}}$.
 For the source task $S$, the model can access both of its training environments $E_1^{\text{train}}(S), E_2^{\text{train}}(S)$.
 For the target task $T$, the model only has access to one training environment $E_1^{\text{train}}(T)$.
-We note that the validation set $E^{\text{val}}(T)$ plays an important role in early-stopping and hyper-parameter tuning, especially when the distribution of the data is different between training and testing~\cite{gulrajani2020search}.
+We note that the validation set $E^{\text{val}}(T)$ plays an important role in early-stopping and hyper-parameter tuning, especially when the distribution of the data is different between training and testing~\citep{gulrajani2020search}.
 In this work, since we don't have access to multiple training environments on the target task, we assume that the validation data $E^{\text{val}}$ follows the same distribution as the training data $E^{\text{train}}_1$.
 Table~\ref{tab:data} summarizes the level of the spurious correlations for different tasks.
-Additional statistics can be found in Appendix~\ref{app:dataset}.\footnote{All data splits are available in the supplementary materials.}
+Additional details can be found in Appendix~\ref{app:dataset}.